Total TimePrep: 10 min. + chilling Cook: 10 min.

-- In a small bowl, dissolve yeast in water; let stand for 5 minutes.
-Meanwhile, in a large bowl, combine the dry ingredients.
-Whisk the eggs, buttermilk and oil; stir into dry ingredients just until moistened.
+- Dissolve yeast in warm water; let stand for 5 minutes.
+Meanwhile, in another bowl, combine the next 5 ingredients.
+Whisk eggs, buttermilk and oil; stir into flour mixture just until moistened.
 Stir in yeast mixture.
-Cover and refrigerate for 8 hours or overnight.
+Refrigerate, covered, for 8 hours or overnight.

-- To make pancakes, pour batter by 1/4 cupfuls onto a greased hot griddle; turn when bubbles form on top of pancakes.
-Cook until second side is golden brown.
-Yield: about 2-1/2 dozen.
+- To make pancakes, lightly grease griddle and preheat over medium heat.
+Pour batter by 1/4 cupfuls onto griddle; cook until bubbles on top begin to pop and bottoms are golden brown.
+Turn; cook until second side is golden brown.

 I loved the ease of these pancakes.
 It makes the morning go faster to already have the pancake batter made.
 I used regular milk in place of the buttermilk since I didn't have any on hand.
 I also replaced the oil with applesauce for health reasons and added some maple flavor to them.
 They were very good and they made a TON!
 For our family of 4 children I am estimating that we have enough pancakes for 3 days!
 Seriously!
 That's my kind of recipe!